gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists.md

 <!-- source:  https://stackoverflow.com/questions/41474163/singly-linked-list-remove -->

-When no variable refers to a node (holding 99 in the image above) the ruby garbage collector will eventually return the memory to the operating system.
+When no variable refers to a node (holding 99 in the image above) the Python garbage collector will eventually return the memory to the operating system.

 ```python
 def remove_first(self):